-Madrid to wrap up championship campaign in Spain at Leganés
+Zidane caps title campaign by ignoring out-of-favor Bale

-BARCELONA, Spain (AP) — Zinedine Zidane’s Real Madrid will culminate its championship-winning campaign in the Spanish league on Sunday when it crosses the capital to visit a Leganés team that must win to have a chance of avoiding relegation.
+Zidane’s side will culminate its championship-winning campaign on when it crosses the capital to visit a Leganés team that must win to have a chance of avoiding relegation.

 Madrid clinched its first league title in three seasons on Thursday when it beat Villarreal 2-1 and second-place Barcelona lost 2-1 at home to 10-man Osasuna.
 That combination left Madrid seven points ahead with one round remaining.

-Leganés may have a caught a lucky break that the title was decided before Madrid comes to its Butarque Stadium.
+So Leganés may have a caught a lucky break that the title was decided before Madrid comes to its Butarque Stadium.

 Leganés trails Celta Vigo by one point and must beat Madrid and hope that Celta doesn’t win at last-place Espanyol.